Peninsula Clean Energy’s Mission:

 - Actively encourage participation in other programs PCE develops

-- Achieve recognition from the EPA’s Green Power Partnership for Green Power Communities for all cities with municipal accounts enrolled in ECO100 by 2018
+- Achieve recognition as an EPA Green Power Community for all cities and towns in San Mateo County and EPA Green Power Partnership for all cities with municipal accounts enrolled in ECO100 by 2018

 - Build a financially sustainable organization.